laravel/docs/routing.md

 <a name="basic-routing"></a>
 ## Basic Routing

-Most of the routes for your application will be defined in the `app/routes.php` file.
+Most of the routes for your application will be defined in the `app/Http/routes.php` file.
+This file is loaded by the `App\Providers\RouteServiceProvider` class, and you are free to change the location of your routes file.
 The simplest Laravel routes consist of a URI and a Closure callback.

 #### Basic GET Route